 Additional factors that determine your rate

-Once you determine the number of coverages you want your insurance policy to include, consider next the other factors that can affect the cost of your annual premium.
-Car insurance carriers take into account a variety of factors that deal with your car’s value and the likelihood of you being involved in an accident.
+Your car insurance coverage options have a significant effect on your rate.
+However, it’s important to consider the other factors that can impact the cost of your annual premium.
+Car insurance providers look at a variety of different factors related to your car’s value and the likelihood of you being involved in an accident.
 Some of these factors include:

-- Geographic location: The area where you reside plays a significant role in determining the price of your car insurance.
-While state averages don’t vary too widely, living in certain cities and even neighborhoods can drastically impact the cost of coverage.
-For example, in New York, Brooklyn neighborhoods see the highest average premiums because of their high population density, increased risk of car break-ins and theft, and a higher number of commuters.
-Meanwhile, Manhattan drivers pay less because the area is more apt to use public transportation to get around.
+- Geographic location: The area you live in plays a significant role in determining the price of your car insurance.
+Living in certain cities and even neighborhoods can impact the cost of coverage significantly.
+For example, in New York, Brooklyn neighborhoods see the highest average premiums because of their high population density, increased risk of car break-ins and theft and a higher number of commuters.
+Meanwhile, Manhattan drivers pay less because more people in the borough use public transportation to get around.

-- Type of Car: The type of car you drive can impact the cost of your car insurance policy because it’s based, in part, on the value of your car.
+- Type of car: The type of car you drive can impact the cost of your car insurance policy because it’s based, in part, on the value of your car.
 If you have a brand new, expensive sports car, it will cost more to replace or repair it, so your premium will likely cost more.
-On the other hand, if you have an older car, you may see costs fall.
-Furthermore, the premium can vary based on the vehicle type’s safety rating and theft rating.
+On the other hand, if you have an older car, you may pay less.
+The premium can also vary based on the vehicle’s safety, theft ratings, and mileage.

-- Driving History: One of the easiest ways to see your car insurance premium skyrocket is by getting into car accidents or accumulating traffic tickets.
-These negative incidents indicate to your insurance carrier that you are a higher-risk driver.
+- Driving history: One of the easiest ways to see your car insurance premium skyrocket is by getting into car accidents or accumulating traffic tickets.
+These incidents indicate to your insurance carrier that you are a higher-risk driver.

-- Credit Score: The statistics show that drivers with poor credit file more claims, and more expensive claims, than drivers with good credit.
-In fact, drivers with poor credit can face an additional $100 or more per month to pay their insurance premiums.
+- Credit score: The statistics show that drivers with poor credit file more claims, and more expensive claims, than drivers with good credit.

 - Gender: Though only relevant for those drivers under the age of 25, gender can play a role in how much you pay for car insurance.
 Male drivers 24 and younger pay an average of $10 less per year for their car insurance than their female counterparts.